As An Immigrant . . .You May Feel No One Is On Your Side

 For a fuller discussion on whether you can still qualify for green card benefits even after your sponsoring spouse has passed away, see this post: Can I Still Become A Lawful Resident After My Sponsoring Spouse Dies?

-There are many programs which can help your family fight deportation and earn the right to live and work in the United States.
+There are many programs, centered on humanitarian, abuse and crime protection, and other special immigrant needs, which can help you earn the right to live and work in the United States.

 “I was sent to a woman’s shelter because my husband beat me up.
 I do not have legal immigration documents.
 A counselor told me I might still get a green card, even if my husband never filed papers for me.
 She said there is a special program for wives who are abused by their husbands.
 Is this really true?”